Tag: MBA test

 AND at least one of the following:

-• Completion of an undergraduate degree, with a strong academic record, preferably with analytical or quantitative courses.
+• Completion of an undergraduate degree, with strong academic record, preferably with analytical or quantitative courses.

 • Completion of a graduate degree, with strong academic record, preferably in an analytical or quantitative discipline.

-Approval for the test waiver petition is merit-based and considers your work experience and academic history.
-The Admissions Committee will be assessing your academic and professional background, looking for evidence of demonstrated readiness –specifically in quantitative subjects –for the rigorous MBA curriculum.
-To improve the chances of petition approval, we highly advise applicants to have an overall GPA of 3.0 or more.
+The Admissions Committee will be reviewing your academic history closely, with a focus on analytical or quantitative courses.
+To improve chances of petition approval, we highly advise applicants to have an overall GPA of 3.0 or more.

 • The GRE is adaptive by section.
 If you do well on the first verbal section, you get a more difficult version of the next verbal section and vice versa.